The Smell of Smoke!March 3, 2019

 Lord, I thank You for speaking to my heart today about what I am building with my life.
 I must admit that a lot of what I’ve done has already gone up in smoke.
 Yes, I know that I’m saved and headed to Heaven one day when I die, but when I see You face to face, I want to have something to show for my life.
 I don’t want to have only the smell of smoke to show for the years You have given me here on planet earth.
 I repent and ask You to please forgive me for what I’ve built too hastily and wrongly in the past.
 Holy Spirit, I ask You to help me build my works correctly this time!

 I declare by faith that I am cautious in the way that I build my life, my works, my relationships, my business, my ministry, and my family.
 One day I will stand before Jesus, and on that day I will give account for my life.
 Because I am aware of that day, I live my life circumspectly and am very thoughtful and careful in the way I construct my life.
 Because the Holy Spirit guides me and I listen to Him, I build works that abide!

 I declare this by faith in Jesus’ name!

 QUESTIONS FOR YOU TO CONSIDER

-- Can you think of past areas in your life that went up in a puff of smoke because you didn’t build them right in the right place?
+- Can you think of past areas in your life that went up in a puff of smoke because you didn’t build them first in the right place?
 What were those areas of your life?

 - What did you learn from that experience?
 Did you just feel sorry and regretful that you lost so much, or did you allow the Holy Spirit to teach you from that experience?